Duplicacy

 Cons

-Restic also has some limitations:
+Restic also has some disadvantages, including:

 FAQ